Matching Cuts in Graphs of High Girth and H-Free Graphs: Hardness for Forbidden Subdivided H-Graphs

 As $c$ is valid, $c$ uses both colours and thus by construction, $c'$ uses both colours.
 Let $u\in V$.
 Again as $c$ is valid, $c(u)\neq c(v)$ holds for at most one neighbour $v$ of $u$ in $G$.
 Hence, by construction, $u$ belongs to at most one non-monochromatic gadget $T_{uv}^i$.
 Thus, $c'$ colours in $G'$ at most one neighbour of $u$ with a different colour than $u$.
 Let $u\in V'\setminus V$.
 By construction, we find again that $c'$ colours at most one neighbour of $u$ with a different colour than $u$.
-Hence, $c'$ is valid, and so $G'$ has a matching cut. \end{proof}
+Hence, $c'$ is valid, and so $G'$ has a matching cut.
+This completes the proof of Theorem~\ref{thm:subdividedH_MC}. \end{proof}